OUR DEFINITION OF RISK

 Warrants, covered warrants (securitised derivatives), options and other forms of derivatives also come under this category and you are required to complete a further application form (available on request) to help us assess whether complex products of this nature are appropriate for you.

-Other investments covered under the Notification of Services Required should also be considered in this category.
+Other investments covered under the Notification of Services Required section of an AIM agreement should also be considered in this category.

 We may invest in securities where the individual risk category of that security is outside your chosen risk profile.
 However, the overall risk profile of the portfolio will remain within your risk profile.